jadnco/cs-ia-docs/Criterion-A.md

 - Third-party service integration; Allowing users to upload media from external services like Dropbox or Google Drive.
 - An interface where a user can make modifications to an image like cropping, adding filters etc.
 - Private messaging between users.
-- Searching feature that would allow users to search the entire database for certain Spots or other users that match a specified query.
 - Allow Users to make comments on Spots and reply to other comments.

 Word Count: